 Acne medications and treatments can dry out your skin, which you will need to counteract.
 Oil-free and non-comedogenic moisturizers are your best bet.
 Non-comedogenic products do not clog pores – and breakouts start from pores clogged with dirt, dead cells, oil, and sometimes, substances from skin care products.

 Controlling acne needs two approaches – proper skincare routine and acne treatment.
-Your skin care routine can’t be complete without having to directly treat your main problem, which is your acne breakouts.
+Your skin care routine for acne can’t be complete without having to directly treat your main problem, which is your acne breakouts.
 Treatment can help to really clear up your skin.
 Acne medications, such as over-the-counter products, can help with mild cases.

 If your acne breakouts come and go, it is best to supplement it with acne treatments.
 Spot treatments consisting of Vitamin B3 and Sulfur can rapidly reveal clearer, and healthier-looking skin.
 Vitamin B3 reduces inflammation, heals acne, lightens pigmentation, and promotes skin regeneration.
 While sulfur reduces the skin’s oiliness and slough away dead skin cells to prevent them from clogging your pores.